webmastersmith/notes/Databases/SQL/SQL_CRUD.md

 **COMMIT**

 - queries to database are not 'permanent' immediately.
-- `SET AUTOCOMMIT = OFF;` //turns off autocommit. on by default
+- `SET AUTOCOMMIT = OFF;` // turns off auto commit. on by default
-- COMMIT commits all uncommited changes.
+- COMMIT commits all uncommitted changes.
-- multiple sql commands can be commited at once.
+- multiple sql commands can be committed at once.
 - others may not be able to access data or change data till you commit.

 **SAVEPOINT**

 - saves a snapshot of database at any point
 - can have multiple save points
-- SAVEPOINT savepoint_name; //creates a snapshot of data.
+- SAVEPOINT savepoint_name; // creates a snapshot of data.

 **ROLLBACK**